 In other cases, the refractive index of a crystalline solid material can be determined using Becke Line testing.
 This technique is an optical microscopy test that determines the relative refractive index of a specimen in comparison to its surrounding medium, typically a certified oil of known refractive index.
 By adjusting the focus of the microscope, a bright line called the Becke Line appears at the boundary between the particle and the surround medium.
 Its movement into or away from the particle indicates whether the specimen has a higher or lower refractive index in comparison to the surrounding medium.
 The particles are evaluated across a series of known refractive index oils until the particle appears to vanish or nearly disappear.
 At this point, the particle and oil are matched in refractive index.

 PTL’s approaches for refractive index determination are intended to support particle sizing techniques as previously mentioned.
 Most instrument software which use these values for result calculation do not require high resolution values.
 As a result, the refractive index values provided by PTL for these techniques may not be as sensitive compared to more advanced technologies used in other fields.

-Ideal sample amount is 2 grams for solid samples and 20 mL for liquids.
+Ideal amount of sample is 2 grams for solid samples, and 20 ml for liquids

 The above sample quantities are preferred.
 If sample availability is further limited, please contact us to share specifics about your sample and options for suitable sample quantities.